The Bank of New York Mellon EMEA Cookie Notice for IM.BNYMELLON.COM

 "Session" Cookies are temporary and will expire at the end of a browser session; that is, when you leave a website.
 Session Cookies allow a website to recognize you and carry information as you navigate between pages during a single browser session and allow you to use the website efficiently.

 "Persistent Cookies" remain in the Cookie file of your browser even after you leave a website and after the browser is closed.
 These Cookies remain valid until their set expiry date (unless deleted by the user before the expiry date).
-These Cookies allow a website to collect and analyze (on an anonymous basis) traffic and use of the website, monitor the system and improve operating performance.
+These Cookies allow a website to collect and analyze (on an aggregated basis) traffic and use of the website, monitor the system and improve operating performance.
 For example, they enable a website to recognize you on your return, remember your preferences and provide tailored services to you.
 For more information about Cookies, how they work, why they are so useful and how to disable them, please visit www.allaboutcookies.org.

 We will not set any cookies other than those that are Strictly Necessary without your consent.
 When we add new Third Party cookies we will seek your consent again, and we will always ask you to refresh your consent every 180 days.